venuchitta/elasticsearch-JAVA-API/README.md

 elasticsearch-JAVA-API
 ======================
-The JAVA REST API which stores the data from the connectors to the Elasticsearch.
+The JAVA RESTful API which stores the data from the connectors to the Elasticsearch.